-V. APPLICATION OF STUDENT INFORMATION TO MAKE EDUCATIONAL DECISIONS oday's Students w's Loadors
+V. APPLICATION OF STUDENT INFORMATION TO MAKE EDUCATIONAL DECISIONS

 A school district's process to determine if a student responds to scientific, research-based instruction shall include the application of information about the student's response to intervention to make educational decisions about changes in goals, instruction and/or services and the decision to make a referral for special education programs and/or services.
 [8NYCRR §100.2(ii)(1)(v)]